Full-of-Goodness Oatmeal Cookies

 - In a small bowl, combine water and flaxseed.
 In a large bowl, combine the plums, dates and raisins.
 Cover with boiling water.
 Let flaxseed and plum mixtures stand for 10 minutes.

 - Meanwhile, in a large bowl, cream butter and brown sugar until light and fluffy.
 Beat in egg and vanilla.
-Beat in the applesauce, maple syrup and orange peel.
+Beat in the applesauce, maple syrup and orange zest.
 Combine the oats, flours, baking soda, cinnamon, salt, nutmeg and cloves; gradually add to creamed mixture and mix well.
 Drain plum mixture; stir plum mixture and flaxseed into dough.

 - Drop by rounded teaspoonfuls 2 in. apart onto lightly greased baking sheets.
 Bake at 350° for 8-11 minutes or until set.
 Cool for 2 minutes before removing from pans to wire racks.
-Yield: 6 dozen.